THIS DATE IN HISTORY: Jan. 30

 Two NHL all-time greats make history on the same night:

 1990: Wayne Gretzky of the Los Angeles Kings sets an NHL record by reaching 100 points for the 11th consecutive season.
-The milestone comes when Gretzky gets an assist in a 5-2 win against the visiting New Jersey Devils.
+The milestone comes when Gretzky gets an assist in a 5-2 win against the New Jersey Devils at the Forum in Inglewood, California.
 It's his second 100-point season with the Kings after he reaches triple figures in each of his nine seasons with the Edmonton Oilers.

-A few hours earlier, Mario Lemieux of the Pittsburgh Penguins extends his point streak to 40 games, the second-longest in NHL history, when he assists on all three of Tony Tanti's goals in a 6-3 loss to the visiting Philadelphia Flyers.
+A few hours earlier, Mario Lemieux of the Pittsburgh Penguins extends his point streak to 40 games, the second-longest in NHL history, when he assists on all three goals by Tony Tanti in a 6-3 loss to the visiting Philadelphia Flyers.
 Lemieux passes Gretzky's 39-game streak from the 1985-86 season, though he still trails Gretzky's 51-game streak set in 1983-84.

-1926: Alex Connell of the Ottawa Senators becomes the first goaltender in NHL history to have 10 shutouts in one season.
+1926: Alec Connell of the Ottawa Senators becomes the first goalie in NHL history to have 10 shutouts in one season.
 He reaches the milestone with a 1-0 victory against the New York Americans at Madison Square Garden.

 1937: Nels Stewart of the Americans becomes the NHL all-time goal-scoring leader.
 Stewart scores his 272nd NHL goal in a 4-0 victory against the Montreal Canadiens at the Forum, moving him past Howie Morenz.
 Stewart retires after the 1939-40 season with 324 goals, the most in NHL history until Maurice Richard scores his 325th on Nov.
 8, 1952.